70d50fad96fbb19d2f3df754fd070f6b

 Bio

 Natalie Shmuel is a NYC-based Unit Stills Photographer for film & TV.
-She shoots behind the scenes and promo stills for features, shorts and documentary sets, including projects produced by PBS and BET.
+She shoots behind the scenes and promo stills for features, shorts and documentaries.

-Natalie’s work in documentary films tends to specialize in narratives that address social justice issues and underrepresented history, having worked over the years on projects with influential filmmakers including Stanley Nelson, Laurens Grant and Thomas Allen Harris.
-Natalie collaborated with Academy member Thomas Allen Harris on multiple projects, including his Emmy award-winning feature documentary Through A Lens Darkly: Black Photographers and the Emergence of a People - a Sundance 2014 premiere film that explores how African American communities have used the camera as a tool for social change from the invention of photography to the present.
-Natalie was an Archival & Associate Producer for a Third World Newsreel feature directed by Konrad Aderer titled Resistance at Tule Lake, exposing the hidden historical archives and never-before-seen imagery of the Japanese-American experience during WWII mass incarceration in the US.
+Natalie’s work tends to specialize in narratives that address social justice issues and underrepresented history, having worked over the years on projects with influential filmmakers including Stanley Nelson, Laurens Grant and Thomas Allen Harris.
+Natalie collaborated with Academy member Thomas Allen Harris on multiple projects, including his Emmy award-winning feature documentary Through A Lens Darkly: Black Photographers and the Emergence of a People - a Sundance 2014 premiere film that explores for the first time how African American communities have used the camera as a tool for social change from the invention of photography to the present.
+Natalie was also an Archival and Associate Producer for a Third World Newsreel feature directed by Konrad Aderer titled Resistance at Tule Lake, exposing the hidden historical archives and never-before-seen imagery of the Japanese-American experience during WWII mass incarceration in the US.

 As an avid photographer, Natalie organized grassroots activism coalitions and direct actions for several policy reforms with a camera in hand.
 Natalie’s photo series documenting New York's cannabis reform movement and community actions have been featured in various publications, including VICE News, Buzzfeed and NY City Lens.